f5devcentral/adaptiveapps/solutions/deploy-api-to-f5-nginx-management-suite/README.md

 ```
 At the beginning of the playbook we create the proxy configuration and store it in a variable.
 This makes it easier for us to reuse this data for different HTTP requests without duplicating it in the playbook.
-When the API document is uploaded, it is given a generated name.
+When the playbook uploads the API document it generates a name.
-Fortunately, that name is deterministic, so we can predict what it will be in order to provide it in the proxy configuration in the `specRef` property.
+Since that name is deterministic, we can predict it to provide it in the proxy configuration in the `specRef` property.

 ```yaml
   - name: Check Proxy